prabhanshtiwari/prabhanshtiwari/README.md

 👋 Hey there!
 I'm Prabhansh, a Python enthusiast and college student passionate about the world of coding.
 Currently immersed in the magic of Python, I'm on a journey of continuous learning and exploration.

-🎓 As a student, my days are a mix of classes, coding, and coffee.
+🎓 As a student, my days are a mix of classes, coding, and chai.
 I love the challenge of turning ideas into code and solving real-world problems.
 You'll find my repositories filled with Python projects reflecting my journey through the language's versatile landscape.

 🚀 Beyond coding, I have a soft spot for teaching.
 Sharing knowledge is one of my favorite things, and I believe in the transformative power of education.
 If you have questions about Python or want to explore coding concepts together, feel free to reach out.
 I'm here to help!